DotCamp/wp-table-builder/readme.txt

 = 1.3.1 =

 * FIX: Fixed an issue where editing text links not marking table as dirty.
+* FIX: Fixed an issue where saving table is being blocked by firewall plugins.

 = 1.3.0 =